simranfarheen/simranfarheen.github.io/src/content/blog/arrays.md

 This yields the memory location 0x23fe44 which is the location of the a[1][2] element and \*(\*(a+i)+j) = value stored at 0x23fe44.

 This is how 2-D arrays are allocated and accessed in memory.

+Hope you enjoyed reading this article.
+For suggestions or feedback, please write to me at simranfarheen@hotmail.com.